AndroidPoet/Material-Intro/usecases.md

-# Who's using Metaphor?
+# Who's using Material Intro?

-If your project uses Metaphor, let me know by creating a new issue or PR! 🤗
+If your project uses Material Intro, let me know by creating a new issue or PR! 🤗